Did you know that Pranayama doesn't just relieve stress but also makes you stronger?

 The idea is to create a moment of stillness for yourself.
-So, inhale, and hold the breath.
+So, inhale, and hold your breath.
 While holding it, notice how still you feel when you're not breathing.
 Exhale and repeat.
 Do this for up to five minutes.

 Bhramari Pranayama (Humming bee breath)

-Instead of the stillness found in Sahita Pranayama, you want to create a noise similar to a humming bee hence the name humming bee breath.
+Instead of the stillness in Sahita Pranayama, you want to create a noise similar to a humming bee hence the name humming bee breath.
 The louder the sound, the louder the vibrations you will produce.
 This is essential in building a balance between your mind and body.

 Breathe in deeply using both nostrils.
 Breathe out through the mouth and make a buzzing sound while doing so.
 Repeat for up to five minutes.

 Dirga pranayama can also be called the three-part breath.
-It is a simple one for beginners and can be done while lying in bed in the morning or before going to sleep.
+It is simple for beginners and can be done while lying in bed in the morning or before going to sleep.
 This exercise focuses on breathing more deeply.

-The deeper breathing will help to calm the mind and relax the muscles.
+Deeper breathing will help to calm the mind and relax the muscles.